Hypercube Policy Regularization Framework for Offline Reinforcement Learning: Related Work

 \section{Related Work}

-This article is mainly related to policy regularization.
-In offline RL, The basic idea of the policy regularization method is to solve the OOD state action problem by penalizing the state action deviation from the static dataset with the distance between the trained action state and the corresponding state action within the static dataset.
-Among the policy constraint methods, BCQ\cite{fujimoto2019off} considers the extrapolation error and adds disturbances based on the use of VAE to generate actions to solve the extrapolation error.
-Therefore, BCQ can directly learn a good policy from a static dataset.
-BEAR\cite{kumar2019stabilizing} considers that previous algorithms cannot fit out-of-distribution(OOD) state-actions well.
-To deal with it, BEAR adds weighted behavior clone loss in the optimization process of the policy to solve the problem of OOD state actions by minimizing Maximum Mean Discrepancy(MMD)\cite{gretton2012kernel}.
+This article is mainly related to the policy regularization method in offline RL.
+The basic idea of this method is to solve the distribution shift problem by constraining the distance between the training policy and the corresponding state-action pairs within the static dataset.

+Among the policy regularization methods, BCQ\cite{fujimoto2019off} considers the extrapolation error and adds disturbances based on the use of VAE to generate actions to solve the extrapolation error.
+BEAR\cite{kumar2019stabilizing} considers that previous algorithms cannot fit OOD state-actions well.
+To deal with it, BEAR adds weighted behavior clone loss in the optimization process of the policy to solve the problem.
 Compared with BCQ and BEAR, which require more operations, TD3-BC\cite{fujimoto2021minimalist} achieves better results by adding only a few modifications to BC.
-TD3+BC adds behavior clone regularization terms to the value function and normalizes the state, using techniques similar to BEAR to achieve better results and less training time.
-BRAC\cite{wu2019behavior} evaluates various methods of behavior clone regularization and proposes to use value penalty and policy regularization to improve algorithm efficiency.
 Compared with the above algorithms, IQL~\cite{kostrikov2021offline} additionally introduces the state value function to update the Q-value function and policy.
-Diffusion-QL\cite{wang2022diffusion} achieves a state-of-the-art(SOTA) level by using conditional diffusion models for behavior clones and policy regularization.
-These methods have achieved good results by modifying the behavior cloning model or adding regularization terms.
-However, as mentioned before, policy regularization methods rely on behavior clones of data within static datasets, which may result in suboptimal results when the quality of static datasets is poor.
+Diffusion-QL\cite{wang2022diffusion} achieves a state-of-the-art (SOTA) level by using conditional diffusion models for behavior clones and policy regularization.
+However, as mentioned before, policy regularization methods rely on data within static datasets, which may result in suboptimal results when the quality of static datasets is poor.